Article

 What Is User Activity Monitoring?

-User activity monitoring (UAM), also known as user access monitoring, refers to frameworks set in place to log and track user actions on devices, networks, or websites.
-Note that the term user may refer to customers, visitors, or even company employees.
+User activity monitoring (UAM), often referred to as user access monitoring, involves the implementation of systems designed to log and track user actions across devices, networks, and websites.
+In the context of fraud detection, “user” can refer to customers, visitors, or even internal company employees, all of whom are potential sources of risk.

 Still Reviewing Risk Manually?